Amir-Shamsi/temperature-control-system/README.md

 # Temperature Control System
-The goal of this project is to design a temperature monitoring system that controls and regulates the temperature of a particular environment.
+The goal of this project was to design a temperature monitoring system that controls and regulates the temperature of a particular environment.

 We need two ATMega32 microcontrollers, one to read the value of temperature and another to take action upon it.
-Therefore, the two chips must be connected using a communication protocol (SPI is advised in this case).
+Therefore, the two chips is connected using a communication protocol (SPI is advised in this case).
 The tasks of each chip are mentioned below:

 ## The Master
   * Receives two temperature values `A` and `B` from `LM35 sensors`.
 (Temperatures range between `0 to 100` degrees.)